New Hampshire Liquor Commission

-The New Hampshire Liquor Commission is a government agency of the U.S. state of New Hampshire.
-The commission regulates the sale of alcoholic beverages in New Hampshire, one of 18 alcoholic beverage control states.
+The New Hampshire Liquor Commission (NHLC) is a government agency of the U.S. state of New Hampshire.
+The commission regulates the sale of alcoholic beverages in New Hampshire, one of 17 alcoholic beverage control states.

 The commission became operational in 1934, following repeal of Prohibition in the United States in 1933.
 The commission is led by a chairperson, currently Joseph W. Mollica.
 The chairperson nominates a deputy commissioner for appointment by the Governor of New Hampshire with the consent of the Governor's Council.
 The current deputy commissioner is Nicole Brassard Jordan.

 Organization

 The New Hampshire Liquor Commission has three divisions: the Division of Marketing, Merchandising, and Warehousing; the Division of Administration; and the Division of Enforcement and Licensing.